 Help your students remember the names and order of all 66 books of the Bible with these fun activities.
-The games and songs are not only enjoyable, but more importantly will help your students become familiar with the organization of the Bible and ultimately make it easier for them to locate verses.
+The games and songs are not only enjoyable but, more importantly, will help your students become familiar with the organization of the Bible and ultimately make it easier for them to locate verses.
 For a printable PDF of these activities, click here.

 Cards printed with the names of the books can be used in multiple games and activities.
 Click on the link below for a PDF file of cards which can be printed on cardstock and then cut apart.